(Last Updated on April 17, 2021)

 - Use architectural stencils or make your own cardboard templates to lay out furniture in their floor plan.
 There are also books, like the Home Quick Planner, that have reusable stickers for playing around with design layouts.

-- Let them measure rooms in your home and create scale versions of parts or all of your house in
+- Let them measure rooms in your home and create scale versions of parts or all of your house with toys or on graph paper.

-- Show them each stage of your design process – from brainstorming with napkin sketches to final permit
+- Show them each stage of the design process – from brainstorming with napkin sketches to final inspections and permit approval.

 - If they’re really getting into it, or if you have a budding architect on your hands, check out this Young Architect Building Set.

 - Ask them to help you weigh the pros and cons of your options.
 They can research quartz vs. granite countertops or vinyl vs. wood siding.
 Younger kids can compare based on color and price tags.
 Older kids can do more in-depth comparisons including lifetime maintenance costs, impact on your home’s resale value, and environmental impact.

 - Talk about DIY projects vs. hiring contractors and why you’re choosing to do one or the other for this project.
 Find books or YouTube videos about projects like yours to show your kids what’s involved.
-Discuss the true cost of each method (for example, if you DIY, you’ll have to spend more on tools but if you hire a contractor, you won’t have as much control over how things are done).
+Discuss the benefits and downsides of each method (for example, if you DIY, you’ll have to spend more on tools but if you hire a contractor, you won’t have as much control over how things are done).

 - If you’re comfortable showing them the overall costs involved, let your older kids take a look at the contractor bids and give their two cents as to which quote they’d choose and why.